Copyless Cost-Register Automata: Structure, Expressiveness, and Closure Properties: Bounded alternation copyless CRA

 We show that $t_4$ is copyless and constant-free.
 The procedure $\textend(\cdot)$ introduces new variables in $t$ only from $\cX$ in new nodes.
 We label the new nodes with substitutions $\sigma$ from $\cA$, which by definition are substitutions from $\subs(\cX, \cY)$.
 Moreover it does not introduce new variables from $\cY$ thus the tree $t_1$ is copyless.
 The procedures $\tprune(\cdot)$ and $\tshrink(\cdot)$ do not introduce new variables in $t_1$, and $t_2$.
 This shows that the tree $t_3$ is copyless.
-By Lemma~\ref{lemma:reduction-correctness} we conclude that $t_4$ is copyless and constants-free.
-Since we assumed that $|range(B_4) \cap F| = 1$ and $B_4$ is injective then this proves that $(t_4,B_4) \in Q'$.
-Moreover, Lemma~\ref{lemma:reduction-correctness} also implies that $\sigma$ is a copyless substitution.
+By Lemma~\ref{lemma:reduction-correctness} we conclude that $t_4$ is copyless, constants-free, and $\sigma$ is a copyless substitution. \end{proof}